-Setup CDC for the source database
+Enable change data capture for the source database

 Enabling CDC is different for each database.
 Please use the following tutorials:

-Create CDC flow
+Create change data capture flow

 Step 2.
-Create a connection to the destination database.
-Disable the auto-commit.
+Create a destination connection.

 Step 3.
 Create a new flow by selecting any of the CDC flows from the gallery.